 About the Cardiac Rehabilitation Program

-- Three comprehensive, medically supervised, one-hour sessions per week for six to twelve weeks.
+You will attend three comprehensive, medically supervised, one-hour sessions per week for up to twelve weeks.

 The program rehabilitates patients recovering from a wide range of conditions and procedures, including: